sadmansakib/BRACU-usis-login-sequence-cloning/README.md

 1. Authentication with from to j_spring_security_check? endpoint serves it's purpose.
 2. Able to maintain USIS session management using cookies persistently.
+3. gets proper response from backend.
+It's now possible to recreate the app from scratch.

 ## TODO

-1. j_spring_security_check? shows 302 response code with a redirection location.
+~~1. j_spring_security_check? shows 302 response code with a redirection location.
 Automatic redirection of OKHTTP tends to avoid 302 and redirects to another end point causing an exception error.
-Next task would be manually invoking redirection to proper address given by j_spring_security_check?
+Next task would be manually invoking redirection to proper address given by j_spring_security_check?~~

 2. Automate the request sequence so that manual user interference is not needed